nielsgl/serverless-boilerplate/README.md

 - [Serverless Jest Plugin](https://github.com/SC5/serverless-jest-plugin): plugin to enable test driven development using jest, and adding functionality to create functions and tests from command line
 - [Serverless AWS Documentation](https://github.com/9cookies/serverless-aws-documentation): Plugin that adds support for AWS API Gateway documentation and models (e.g. to export a Swagger JSON file with input/output definitions and full text documentation for API documentation).
 - [Serverless DynamoDB Local](https://github.com/99xt/serverless-dynamodb-local): Allows to run dynamodb locally for serverless.
+- [Serverless Domain Manager](https://github.com/amplify-education/serverless-domain-manager): Create custom domain names that your lambda can deploy to with serverless.
+Allows for base path mapping when deploying and deletion of domain names.

 - file `serverless.yml.json`: Register plugins above
 - file `webpack.config.js`: Settings for webpack-plugin